-PART 1 - GENERAL
+PART 1 - GENERAL, RELATING TO OFFICES IN ALL TABLES

-- 1.1 Authority: This Determination is issued pursuant to the Remuneration Tribunal Act 1973, sub-sections 7(3) and 7(4). - 1.2 Effect of this determination: This Determination takes effect on and from 1 July 2007 except where specified otherwise.
-It revokes and supersedes Remuneration Tribunal Determination 2006/10 in full. - 1.2.1 Subject to Clause 1.2.2, this Determination sets a base level of remuneration and benefits for office holders.
-Other authorities may prescribe additional remuneration and/or benefits under, for example:
+- 1.1 Authority: This Determination is issued pursuant to the Remuneration Tribunal Act 1973, sub-sections 7(3) and 7(4). - 1.2 Effect of this determination: This Determination takes effect on and from 1 July 2009 except where specified otherwise.
+It supersedes and revokes in full Determination 2008/09 - Judicial and Related Offices - Remuneration and Allowances. - 1.2.1 Subject to Clause 1.2.2, this Determination sets a base level of remuneration and benefits for office holders.
+Other authorities may prescribe additional remuneration and/or benefits under, for example: - (i) general Commonwealth laws concerned with employment; - (ii) the specific Commonwealth Act that establishes an office (if any); and/or - (iii) the Constitution, which grants certain executive powers to the Governor-General and to Ministers of State.

-- (i) general Commonwealth laws concerned with employment; - (ii) the specific Commonwealth Act that establishes an office (if any);and/or - (iii) the Constitution, which grants certain executive powers to the Governor-General and to Ministers of State. - 1.2.2 Clause 1.2.1 does not apply to office holders paid under Part 5 (see Clause 5.2).
-This clause does not affect the application of the remainder of Parts 1- 4 of this Determination to office holders. - 1.3 Administration: In administering this Determination, authorities: - (i) shall pay the annual benefits specified in proportion (pro rata) to the office holder's period of service during that year; - (ii) may issue procedural instructions to assist in the implementation of this Determination; - (iii) may elect to apply the same instructions as they do for employees, except where those instructions are not in accordance with this Determination - 1.4 Use of term 'Judge': Unless the contrary intention appears, a reference in this Determination to a 'Judge' includes a reference to a Federal Magistrate.
+- 1.2.2 Clause 1.2.1 does not apply to office holders paid under Part 5 (see Clause 5.2), whose offices are listed in Table 3.
+This clause does not affect the application of the remainder of Parts 1- 4 of this Determination to all office holders. - 1.3 Administration: In administering this Determination, authorities: - (i) shall pay the annual benefits specified in proportion (pro rata) to the office holder's period of service during that year; - (ii) may issue procedural instructions to assist in the implementation of this Determination; - (iii) may elect to apply the same instructions as they do for employees, except where those instructions are not in accordance with this Determination.
+This includes the utilisation of agency policies or procedures in relation to the administration of recreation leave. - 1.4 Use of term 'Judge': Unless the contrary intention appears, a reference in this Determination to a 'Judge' includes a reference to a Federal Magistrate.